VideoPASTA: 7K Preference Pairs That Matter for Video-LLM Alignment: -0.2ex VideoPASTA

 \subsection{Training Process}

 \modelname{} leverages structured preference pairs to address distinct failure modes in video understanding through DPO.
 We begin by partitioning the preference dataset $\mathcal{D} = \{(V, q, r^+, r^-)\}$ into three subsets: $\mathcal{D}_s$, $\mathcal{D}_t$, and $\mathcal{D}_c$, corresponding to spatial, temporal, and cross-frame alignment, respectively.
-Each data point in the preference dataset is a tuple $(V, q, r^+, r^-)$, where $V$ represents the input video, $q$ denotes the query regarding the video content, $r^+$ is the preferred response, and $r^-$ is the adversarial response.

 For a video-language model $M_\theta$, we define the DPO loss for a single preference pair as:

-where $\sigma$ is the sigmoid function, $\lambda$ is a scaling factor, and the term inside the brackets represents the log probability difference between the preferred and adversarial responses.
-We then compute the DPO loss separately for each subset of preference pairs and weight them by $\alpha$, $\beta$, and $\gamma$ to reflect the relative importance of spatial, temporal, and cross-frame alignment.
+where $\sigma$ is the sigmoid function and $\lambda$ is a scaling factor.
+We then compute the DPO loss for each subset of preference pairs, weighted by $\alpha$, $\beta$, and $\gamma$ for spatial, temporal, and cross-frame alignment, respectively.
 The overall training objective is:

 This formulation allows us to adjust the model's focus on different aspects of video-language alignment during training.